Arrears and dealing with debt

 If your name is the only name on the tenancy agreement, then you are responsible for paying the whole of the rent.
 If you have a joint tenancy agreement, then each tenant is equally liable for paying the rent.
 If one joint tenant does not pay, then the other tenants are responsible for paying her/his share as well as their own.

-If you have rent arrears because of problems with your housing benefit claim, there are a number of things you may be able to do to stop the situation getting worse:
+If you have rent arrears because of problems with your benefit claim(s), there are a number of things you may be able to do to stop the situation getting worse:

 Has your claim been filled in properly?

-Your housing benefit claim might be delayed if you don’t provide all the information the council asks for.
+A claim for housing benefit might be delayed if you don’t provide all the information the council asks for.
 You should sign and date all your forms and provide all the information the council asks for as soon as possible, and no later than four weeks after they ask.
 If you are having problems completing the form, an adviser in your area can help you.
 Use our checklist to make sure you have given in everything they need.

 Has the council lost your form?

 You may also have problems with housing benefit payments if the council loses your application form.
 If possible, it’s always best to keep a photocopy of your forms, and take them to the housing benefit office in person.
 Always ask for a receipt, so you can prove that you handed the form in on a particular day if your form gets lost.